 4. You may pay less monthly because you’re on an income-driven plan.
 This means paying out less of your hard-earned cash every month.

-5. You might end up paying more interest by making 120 payments than if you budgeted to aggressively repay your loans in less than 10 years.
+5. You might end up paying more in interest by making 120 payments than if you budgeted to aggressively repay your loans in less than 10 years.
 Also, if you enroll in the PSLF program and then stop working for a public service employer, you might be left with a larger loan to repay because of the interest that’s accumulated under the income-based repayment plan.

 Alternatives to the Public Service Loan Forgiveness Program

 Another program available to some individuals is the Teacher Loan Forgiveness program.
 This program is available to full-time teachers who have completed five consecutive years of teaching in a low-income school.
-This program also has strict eligibility requirements that must be met in order to receive forgiveness.
+This program has strict eligibility requirements that must be met in order to receive forgiveness.

 These federal forgiveness programs do not apply to private student loans.
-If you are looking for ways to reduce your interest rate or monthly payments on private student loans, refinancing with a private lender could be an option.
+If you are looking for ways to reduce your interest rate or monthly payments on private student loans, refinancing with a private lender can be an option.

-It is important to mention that refinancing your federal student loans with a private lender may make you ineligible for the Public Service Loan Forgiveness program should you choose that route.
+It is important to mention that refinancing your federal student loans with a private lender may make you ineligible for the Public Service Loan Forgiveness program, should you choose that route.

 SoFi Loan Products

-SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC), and by SoFi Lending Corp.
-NMLS #1121636 , a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law (License # 6054612) and by other states.
+SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
+Equal Housing Lender.